2. Swimmers will need a PCCC Team Swim Suit and possibly other equipment depending on their swim group.

 Palma Ceia welcomes all PCCC members and grandchildren to the team!
 New swimmers are required to be able to swim one length of front crawl (freestyle).
 In consideration of all who practice, a swimmer who regularly holds up their group may be requested to schedule and self pay for private swim lessons.
 Those requests are left up to the discretion of the coaches.

-Swim team practice begins on April 2nd.
 Practice times are arranged by ability and age groups.
-To view the practice schedule click on the Calendar Tab and select the correct swim group.
 If you have a conflict with your designated practice time, please see Coach Todd.
+Swimmers need to make two practices a week (or 1 practice 1 meet) to be eligible for relays.

 §Your child will need to bring goggles, a swim cap (optional) and a towel to each practice.